 To preserve the College’s reputation and integrity, cases of academic dishonesty will be reported and may face disciplinary action.
-Documentation of alleged violations, proceedings, and any resulting sanctions will be kept on file in the office of the Director of Advising until a student has graduated from the college.
+Documentation of alleged violations, proceedings, and any resulting sanctions will be kept on file in the office of the Director of Student Life until a student has graduated from the college.
 This file may be utilized in the event of any further infraction of institutional rules or policies.
-The student’s advisor will be notified during any instance of academic dishonesty.

-With any suspected act of dishonesty, the instructor will provide documentation of the incident and any supporting evidence to the Director of Advising.
-Students will be contacted by the Director of Advising to discuss the incident and method of prevention for the future.
-Based on the student’s conduct history, the Director of Advising may refer the case to the Student Conduct Board.
+With any suspected act of dishonesty, the instructor will provide documentation of the incident and any supporting evidence to the Director of Student Life.
+Students will be contacted by the Director of Student Life to discuss the incident and methods of prevention for the future.
+Based on the student’s conduct history, the Director of Student Life may refer the case to the Student Conduct Board.

-The range of sanctions and the procedures followed are outlined below; however, implementation of sanctions will lie with the Hearing Office or Student Conduct Board and may be adjusted.
-Faculty may be solicited for further information, appearing before the Student Conduct Board, or for recommendations for sanctioning.
+The range of sanctions and the procedures followed are outlined below; however implementation of sanctions will lie with the Hearing Officer or Student Conduct Board and may be adjusted.
+Faculty may be solicited for further information as well as appearing before the Student Conduct Board.

 Procedures and Sanctioning

 - A first violation of academic honesty will result in a meeting with the Director of Student Life and may result in a failing grade for the assignment as well as an educational component to allow the student to learn from the process.
 Educational sanctions may include online modules, research or reflection essays, meeting with the Director of Student Success, or other means to educate oneself or others on academic honesty.